Beyond the Contract: Navigating the Ins and Outs of 90-Day Trials

 4. Other obligations

-Employees still have other obligations, such as their notice period which either must be worked out, paid out in lieu, or waived by mutual agreement.
+Employees have other obligations, such as their notice period which either must be worked out, paid out in lieu, or waived by mutual agreement.
 Employers should be mindful to acknowledge and follow these obligations.
 In case of employee dismissal during a 90-day trial period, the employee cannot, for instance, be dismissed effective immediately if they have a notice period of 2 weeks.

+90-day trial employee rights are a topic of ongoing discussion in New Zealand employment law.
 In a nutshell, the re-introduction of a 90-day trial period has added tools for employers in New Zealand who previously were restricted by their company’s headcount.
 To access these changes employers must be careful to still be compliant with the legislation.
 It is crucial to understand that breaching any of the conditions surrounding 90-day trials brings back the grounds for a personal grievance you were trying to avoid!

 Francesco Bravi